CTFd/koth-agent/README.md

 ## How to use the agent

 You can use the executables found in the `/dist` folder, or you can modify and recompile the agent's source code into an executable file using `go build`.
 This compiles it into a file named, `src.exe`.
-After such, rename recompiled file to `agent.exe`.
+After such, rename the recompiled file to `agent.exe`.

 You can then run the agent using its available options below: